Glenn Andreotta: Early life and enlistment

-The massacre
+My Lai Massacre

 In the early morning hours of March 16, 1968, Andreotta's OH-23 encountered no enemy fire over My Lai 4.
 Spotting two possible Viet Cong suspects, Thompson forced the Vietnamese men to surrender and flew them off for a tactical interrogation.
 He also marked the location of several wounded Vietnamese with green smoke, a signal that they needed help.

 Returning to the My Lai area at around 0900 after refueling, the crew noticed that the people they had marked were now dead.
 Out in a paddy field beside a dike 200 meters south of the village, they marked the location of a wounded young Vietnamese woman.
 Thompson and his crew watched from a low hover as Captain Ernest Medina (C Company Commander, 1st Battalion, 20th Infantry Regiment) came up to the woman, prodded her with his foot, and then shot and killed her.

 Thompson then flew over an irrigation ditch filled with dozens of bodies.
 Shocked at the sight, he radioed his accompanying gunships, knowing his transmission would be monitored by many on the net: "It looks to me like there's an awful lot of unnecessary killing going on down there.
 Something ain't right about this.
 There's bodies everywhere.
 There's a ditch full of bodies that we saw.
 There's something wrong here."

 Movement from the ditch indicated to Thompson that there were still people alive in there.
 Thompson landed his helicopter and dismounted.
 David Mitchell, a sergeant and squad leader in 1st Platoon, C Company, walked over to him.
 When asked by Thompson whether any help could be provided to the people in the ditch, the sergeant replied that the only way to help them was to put them out of their misery.
 Second Lieutenant William Calley (1st Platoon Leader, C Company) then came up, and the two had the following conversation: